forwardemail/nodejs-dns-over-https-tangerine/README.md

     * Once popular packages such as [native-dns](https://github.com/tjfontaine/node-dns/issues/111) and [dnscached](https://github.com/yahoo/dnscache/issues/28) are archived or deprecated.
     * [Other packages](https://www.npmjs.com/search?q=dns%20cache) only provide `lookup` functions, have a limited sub-set of methods such as [@zeit/dns-cached-resolver](https://github.com/vercel/dns-cached-resolve), or are unmaintained.
   * Act as a 1:1 drop-in replacement for `dns.promises.Resolver` with DNS over HTTPS ("DoH").
-  * Support caching for multiple backends with [Keyv](https://github.com/jaredwray/keyv) (with respect to DNS answer TTL too!), retries, smart server rotation, and [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) usage.
+  * Support caching for multiple backends (with TTL support), retries, smart server rotation, and [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) usage.
   * Provide out of the box support for both ECMAScript modules (ESM) **and** CommonJS (CJS) (see discussions [for](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) and [against](https://gist.github.com/joepie91/bca2fda868c1e8b2c2caf76af7dfcad3)).
 * The native Node.js `dns` module does not support caching out of the box – which is a [highly requested feature](https://github.com/nodejs/node/issues/5893) (but belongs in userland).
 * Writing tests against DNS-related infrastructure requires either hacky DNS mocking or a DNS server (manipulating cache is much easier).